AlexJenter/cv/src/markdown/work.md

 **Web developer** - Focused on frontend with the occasional opportunity to work with react or canvas on the job.

 - UX
-- Information Architecture
+- Information architecture
 - Concept
-- Working with different clients
+- Working with a variety of clients

 </span>